-The debt income ratio (DTI) is the ratio of recurring debt vs. gross income on a monthly or annual base.
-Normally, there are two main types of DTI:
+The debt-to-income ratio (DTI) is the ratio of recurring debt vs. gross income on a monthly or annual basis.
+There are two main types of DTI:

 Front-end debt ratio is computed by dividing total monthly housing costs by monthly gross income.
 Front-end not only includes rental or mortgage payment, but other costs associated with housing like insurance, property taxes, HOA/Co-Op Fee, etc.

 Back-end debt ratio is the more all-encompassing debt associated with an individual or household.
 It includes everything in the front-end ratio dealing with housing costs, along with any accrued monthly debt like car loans, student loans, credit cards, etc. This ratio is commonly defined as the well-known debt-to-income ratio, and is more widely used than front-end ratio.

 In the United States, lenders use DTI to qualify borrowers.
 Normally, the Front-End DTI/Back-End DTI limits for conventional financing are 28/36, the Federal Housing Administration (FHA) limits are 31/43, and the VA loan limits are 41 straight.
 Please use our House Affordability Calculator to evaluate the debt-to-income ratios and their importance in determining loan amounts for each qualifying household for their purchase of a house.